About why we're different. Where we came from.

 Yet, as extraordinarily rewarding as it all was, there was a price to be paid.
 We had tremendous love from practitioners, but we needed more.
 It saw me working 70 hour weeks and after six years, it was an unsustainable work/life balance.
 It was the wellness magazine that was killing me.
 Funny how sometimes we teach what we must learn.

-So, in another leap into the unknown, I made the decision to close down at the end of 2014 (Be Well today thrives as an online resource with free offerings for practitioners).
+So, in another leap into the unknown, I made the decision to close down in 2015 (Be Well today thrives as an online resource with free offerings for practitioners).
 Reimagining what I wanted life to look like, I went for the extreme.
 Gabriel, my Cavalier King Charles Spaniel, and I packed up and moved to Sarasota, Florida.

 Ever my angel, Gabriel got me there but showed that his time was limited.
 We had six indulgent weeks together, the most precious of gifts.
 In his memory, I made a contribution to Cavalier Rescue of Florida and ended up becoming active in the rescue operations.
 On Gabriel’s birthday, I got a call to ask if I could foster a young dog – nothing less than another of many cosmic winks – and, of course, I did.